 Pros and Cons of Robotic Process Automation Implementation

-An automation strategies costs and benefits are complex as they can affect both front and back office processes.
+An automation strategy’s costs and benefits are complex as they can affect both front and back-office processes.
 This is why we’ll highlight both the pros and cons of implementing RPA within your organization.
-Some of the leading software providers like UiPath, Automation Anywhere, BluePrism, Work Fusion and Pega RPA, all have there strengths and customer success stories.
+Some of the leading software providers like UiPath, Automation Anywhere, BluePrism, Work Fusion and Pega RPA, all have their strengths and customer success stories.

 However, finding the right product for your RPA initiative is an important step that starts with discovery and education.
 Let’s take a look at what RPA can do for your business process.

 The Pros of RPA

 Picture a Credit Union (CU's) thinking about introducing automation in an effort to streamline administrative tasks.
 To make the CU's business process much more efficient, this CU is looking for an automation solution to rapidly transform there back office processes.
 They are interested in leveraging the increased accuracy and speed of its business services.
 By implementing robotic process automation, this Credit Union can foresee immediate benefits including reduce time for consumer loan processing, enhanced accuracy of manual data input, and the elimination of repetitive copy and pasting between applications.

 The benefits of RPA are quite similar across industries.
 RPA's capabilities are of course quite incredible, and this is really a case where seeing is believing.
 The following are some less obvious benefits that Credit Unions find important.